mschadev/iwclib/README.md

 ﻿# Ahk-inactive-library

 This is a simple library for using inactive functions.

-  - Type some Markdown on the left
-  - See HTML in the right
-  - Magic

 # Installation

-  1. Download "lib\gdip.ahk" and "active.ahk."
+  1. Download "lib\gdip.ahk" and "Inactive.ahk."
-  2. Include "gdip.ahk" and "active.ahk" in the script.
+  2. Include "gdip.ahk" and "Inactive.ahk" in the script.
 ```autoit
 #include gdip.ahk
 #include inactive.ahk